ysuraphel1/animal-image-classifier/README.md

 # Animal Image Classifier

-An end-to-end computer vision application that classifies uploaded animal images using a pretrained convolutional neural network built with PyTorch and deployed through an interactive Streamlit interface.
+A computer vision application that classifies uploaded animal images using a pretrained convolutional neural network built with PyTorch and deployed through an interactive Streamlit interface.

 This repository includes the trained model and dataset structure so users can clone the project and run the application immediately without downloading additional files.